Should Christians celebrate Kwanzaa?

 If anyone Googles Kwanzaa you will find tons of websites/articles and what have you that go into great pain to describe Kwanzaa as a non-religious cultural celebration.
 A celebration that the creator of Kwanzaa, Maulana Karenga has said to be for the African American and African to know Kwanzaa “which speaks to the best of what it means to be African and human in the fullest sense.”
 (Official Kwanzaa Website).

 Where many public institutions and places are barring the mere mention of Jesus’ name for fear of violating the misunderstood separation-from church and state, Kwanzaa is being celebrated freely by many as non-religious.
 But what many do not know is that Kwanzaa is very religious in nature and contrary to the Christian faith.

 I used to operate a website (The Truth About Kwanzaa) that freely shared many many years of research using books that the general public doesn’t have.
 Books written by Dr. Karenga himself that reveal his true intent on creating this deceptive holiday.
-Much of that information plus more is now found in this ebook that people can purchase from Amazon.com for $4.99.
-The title of the book is Kwanzaa: Contrary to Christianity (formerly Kwanzaa: Cultural or Cultic) so that people can read the book and answer the question for themselves.
+Much of that information plus more is now found in this ebook that people can purchase from Amazon.com.
+The title of the book is The Real Truth About Kwanzaa (formerly Kwanzaa: Contrary to Christianity) and Amazon’s link also provides a free preview of Table of Contents, Foreword, Preface and part of Chapter 1.

 What’s covered in this book: